Gambling disorder

 These include:

-- being preoccupied with gambling so normal family life becomes difficult
+- being so preoccupied with gambling that normal family life becomes difficult

 - increased arguments over money and debts